ronknight/iconic-vault-logo-and-character-repository/README.md

 ## 📖 Project Overview

-The **Iconic Vault: Logo and Character Repository** is a collection of various logos and character assets designed for use in diverse digital projects.
-It allows for easy access to high-quality graphic assets that can be integrated into websites, applications, and more.
+The **Iconic Vault: Logo and Character Repository** is a comprehensive web application for managing logos and character assets.
+It features a pluggable API system that allows you to search and import characters from various entertainment APIs, manage brand logos, and organize your media assets in one centralized location.

+### ✨ Key Features
+- 🔍 **Multi-API Character Search**: Search characters from Disney, Marvel, and other entertainment APIs
+- 🏷️ **Brand Logo Management**: Upload, search, and manage brand logos with Brandfetch integration
+- 🔧 **Pluggable API System**: Easily add new APIs through the web interface (no coding required)
+- 📊 **Admin Dashboard**: Manage APIs, configure keys, and monitor system status
+- 📱 **Responsive Web Interface**: Clean, modern UI for easy asset management
+- 📤 **Bulk Import/Export**: Excel/CSV support for bulk operations
+- 🖼️ **Image Optimization**: Automatic image downloading and local storage

 ## 📂 Files